Uprising: The Power of Mother Earth

 Belcourt o-gii-maajii-wiidanokiimaan Murdochan.
 Gashkadinogiizis gii-bimangizod 2014 gii-izhiseg, o-giiozhitoonaawaa izhichigewin Onaman Collective e-izhinikaadeg, mazinibii’iged Erin Konsmo dago.
 Iwe Onaman wiiji’iwemagan ji-ozhichigaadegin gakiiwe’onan dazhiikewining, ji-dibaajimong, jinitaa-anishinaabemong gaye ji-wiidoopamiding.
 Odizhinizha’aanaawaan ini gakiiwe’onan aaniindig, e-maajiinizha’amowaad gemaa e-izhiwidoowaad aaniindi ge-izhi-aabadakin maamawigaabawing.
 Gii-aabajichigaadegin ini gakiiwe’onan waabanjigaade e-aabadak mazinibii’igewin ji-ombinigaadeg gii-naadamaading nibi gaye aki, amii gaye ezhi-waabanjigaadeg bizaanigo mazinibii’igewin daa-miigiwem awenen igo waa-aabajitood omaa gaye waasa agaamakiing.
 Belcourt gaye Murdoch omazinibii’igewiniwaa gaye odanokiiwiniwaa izhi-naagwan e-gitaabadak mazinibii’igewin, jigashkichigaadeg ji-ombi’indwaa bemaadiziwaad ji-bazigwiiwaad ji-izhichigewaad gegoo.

-Presented in conjunction with Uprising: The Power of Mother Earth, the artist will be joined in conversation by educator Colinda Clyne to talk about the vital role of art in relation to land-based practices, and how they support environmental and social justice.
-Watch a recording of the conversation below.
+On September 29, 2020, the Art Gallery of Guelph hosted a virtual conversation with artist Christi Belcourt.
+Surrounding the exhibition Uprising: The Power of Mother Earth – a mid-career retrospective Christi Belcourt’s work – the artist was be joined in conversation by Anishinaabe educator Colinda Clyne to talk about the vital role of art in relation to land-based practices and how they support environmental and social justice.

 Image detail: Christi Belcourt, This Painting is a Mirror, 2012, acrylic on canvas, 206 x 256 cm.
 Collection of Crown-Indigenous Relations and Northern Affairs Canada (Photographer: Lawrence Cook)